notothen/LBEG_documentation/ipyrad/README.md

 ## Creating the parameter file (params file) and change it
 1. Use the command `ipyrad -n meaningful_name` (this name will be used to name your outputs).
 2. Open your new params file (its name will be "params-meaningful_name.txt", see the [example](https://github.com/Enorya/LBEG_documentation/blob/main/ipyrad/Example/params-new_trem.txt)) with your favourite text editor (nano for example).
-3. You now need to change the parameters at your convenience.
+3. Change the parameters at your convenience.
 Some parameters are mandatory, [here](https://ipyrad.readthedocs.io/en/latest/7-outline.html#seven-steps) you will see the mandatory parameters for each step of the pipeline marked with an asterisk.
-For example, we want to do a *De novo* analysis so we are going to put "denovo" to the fifth parameter line.

 At the beginning it can give the impression that there is too much parameters but don't panic!
-You can just let the default parameters for your first run and you will have the opportunity to do multiple other runs changing the parameters values.
+You can just let the default parameters for your first run and you will have the opportunity to do multiple other runs changing the parameters values with the [branching](https://github.com/Enorya/LBEG_documentation/tree/main/ipyrad#branching-your-analysis).

 ## Running the analysis
 You have 2 possibilities: